AmadeusGB/Decoded/2023 Polkadot Decoded Deeper Network Deck Architecture  & Content & Design.md

 *Design Layout:*

-1. The top section of the slide should have the title and subtitle centered.
+1. The slide background should be futuristic, with a dark theme to represent the vastness of the internet.
-2. Below the title, there should be a large, dynamic graphic in the center depicting Deeper Network's logo as a shield protecting the globe.
-The shield should integrate elements representing blockchain, cybersecurity, and sharing economy.
-3. On one side of the graphic, there should be text or bullet points highlighting Deeper Network's mission and vision.
-4. On the other side, there should be text or bullet points highlighting the challenges that Deeper Network addresses.
-5. The bottom section of the slide should have bullet points that the speaker can use as talking points.
+2. The title and subtitle should be at the top, centered, in bold fonts.
+3. Below the title, place a large, central image of the Earth with interconnected nodes in the form of the Deeper Network logo.
+4. On the left side of the Earth image, display the mission statement in an elegant font.
+5. On the right side of the Earth image, display the vision statement in an elegant font.
+6. Below the Earth image, display the key features (Decentralization, Security, Privacy, Accessibility) in a horizontal layout with icons representing each feature.
+7. At the bottom, include a call to action "Join the Revolution" in a bold, eye-catching font with a contrasting color.

 *Presentation Effect:*

+1. The Earth image should be the focal point of the slide, representing the global reach and interconnected nature of Deeper Network.
+2. The mission and vision statements should be elegant and inspiring.
+3. The key features section should be visually engaging, with simple icons and keywords.
+4. The call to action should be bold and eye-catching, encouraging the audience to engage with Deeper Network.
+5. The speaker should use a laser pointer or similar tool to guide the audience through the elements of the slide.
+6. The transition to this slide should be dynamic, possibly with the Earth image and nodes appearing in a network-building animation.

+*Additional Information:*

-This slide should convey the leadership and pioneering role of Deeper Network in the Web3 revolution.
-The graphic should be visually powerful, depicting Deeper Network as a protector and enabler.
-The speaker should use a tone of empowerment and innovation, highlighting how Deeper Network is not just another player in the space but a leader that is shaping the future of the internet.
-The design should be bold and futuristic, reflecting the transformative nature of Deeper Network.
-The audience should leave this slide with a sense of the importance and central role of Deeper Network in the Web3 ecosystem.
+This slide serves to introduce Deeper Network as a leader in the development of Web3, highlighting its mission, vision, key features, and inviting the audience to be a part of this transformative movement.
+The design and layout should be futuristic and inspiring, reflecting the innovative nature of Deeper Network and its role in building the next-generation internet.

 ## Slide 5: DEP - Unleashing the Potential of Web3

 - Title: DEP - Unleashing the Potential of Web3
-- Subtitle: Decentralized Edge Computing Platform
+- Subtitle: Decentralized Edge Platform
-- Visuals: A dynamic interconnected network of nodes representing DEP, with elements of blockchain, cybersecurity, and sharing economy.
+- Visuals: A dynamic graphic representation of a decentralized network with nodes and connections, with DEP at the center.
-- Bullet Points:
-    - What is DEP?
-    - Significance in Web3
+- Key Features: Decentralized Tasks, Off-chain Infrastructure, Scalability, Security, Application Development
-    - Real-world Application: Oracle
+- Real-world Application: Oracle Scenario
+- Quote: "DEP is the catalyst for new application forms, including predictors, zeronet, lightning network, triggers, mail service, and more."

 *Content and Speaker's Note:*